paepcke/gmail-sender/README.md

 The biggest chore is to register the application that uses this package with Google's labyrinthine OAuth2 machinery.
 Its Web pages seem to change often.
-Here is a very rough outline.
+Below is a very rough outline.

+After you accomplished that, and placed the three files, credentials.json, token.json, and send_account.txt into
+$HOME/.ssh/MailThroughGoogle/, it's easy.
+You import the GmailSender class, and call

 - Sending Gmails from Python: